iAnanich/scrapy-ntk/README.md

 # scrapy-ntk
-ToolKit for using Scrapy for crawling&amp;parsing news web-sites
+ToolKit for using Scrapy for crawling&amp;parsing news web-sites with Python3.6